NoobMCBG/PaidAll/README.md

 <br>

 ## Install
-- Step 1: Click the "Direct Download" button to download the plugin
+>- Step 1: Click the `Direct Download` button to download the plugin
-- Step 2: move the file "PaidAll.phar" into the file "plugins"
+>- Step 2: move the file `PaidAll.phar` into the file `plugins`
-- Step 3: Restart server for plugins to work
+>- Step 3: Restart server for plugins to work